 On Soldier Lake, boats powered by no more than a single electric motor are permitted.

-We do collect trash in the summer when the rec crew is on, the rest of the time it is "pack it in, pack it out".
+We do collect trash in the summer when the recreation crew is on duty.
+The rest of the year, it is "pack it in, pack it out".

 No camping in parking area.